Ma-Marcinowski/Verificational-Model/README.md

     * Document images will be best processed simultaneously by two separate convolutional neural networks and classified by one multilayer perceptron (fully connected layers);

-    * Preprocessing shouldn't affect image quality to preserve most of handwriting features.
+    * Preprocessing shouldn't drastically affect image quality (*e.g* by image binarization) to preserve most of handwriting features.

   * 1.1.3.
 Database (9455 documents by 2911 writers):